 - A variety of genealogy-specific software is installed on the library’s computers.

-- A scanning copy machine is provided for visitors.
-There is a minimal charge of 20 cents per page for copies.
-You may also use personal wand scanners and smart phones to capture images unless materials are designated as Fragile.
+- A printer/scanner is provided for visitors.
+There is a minimal charge of 20 cents per page for paper copies.
+Unless materials are designated as Fragile, you may also use personal wand scanners, USB drives, and smart phones to capture images at no cost to you.

-- Please place books and materials you’ve used on the cart by the reference desk rather than reshelving them.
+- Please place books and materials you’ve used on the "Reshelf Cart" near the reference desk rather than reshelving them yourself.

 - You are welcome to enjoy your food and beverages in the kitchen area or outside of the library area.